ay-lab/HiCtrans/ReadMe.md

                 HiCtrans will find enriched boxes within the inter-chromosomal matrix as potential translocation box.
                 The enrichment is calculated as Z-score against a background with all possible similar sized boxes in the inter-chromosomal matrix.
                 Increasing <minzscore> value will keep the most enriched trans interacting boxes.

+        --boxzscore=BOXZSCORE
+                Minimum Zscore of a possible translocation box to be retained [default is 1].

+                HiCtrans will keep boxes enriched above boxzscore threshold to find translocations among them.
+                Increasing <boxzscore> value will keep the most enriched trans interacting boxes.

         --locq=LOCQ